Stewart–Blanton House

-The Stewart–Blanton House was a historic house on State Route 86 near Carrollton, Pickens County, Alabama.
+The Stewart–Blanton House was a historic house on State Route 86 near Carrollton, Alabama.
 The two-story Greek Revival-style house was built between 1840 and 1850 for Charles Stewart, an early religious and political leader in the county.
 The house was five bays wide, with a two-story tetrastyle portico over the center bay.
 It was added to the National Register of Historic Places on May 23, 1985.